woopzz/arithmetic-expression-parser/README.md

 ### First take

 A straightforward approach was to care only about digits (compose them into numbers) and the operators (plus and minus).
-But it did not work because a minus before an expression that is set off by parentheses toggles all signs inside the expression.
-Although it worked well for simpler expressions where there were no parens.
-That meant expressions in parens could be processed independently and then just replaced this part of the whole expression on the result.
+But it did not work because a minus before an expression, that is set off by parentheses, toggles all signs inside the expression.
+Although it worked well for simpler expressions without parens.
+So the problem could be solved by processing parenthetical expressions independently and then just replaced them on the result.

 ---